ms097530/PS-Blackjack/README.md

 - [Slaanesh](https://warhammerfantasy.fandom.com/wiki/Slaanesh): god of pleasure, passion, excess, pain
 - [Tzeentch](https://warhammerfantasy.fandom.com/wiki/Tzeentch): god of change, destiny, lies, trickery, sorcery

-Images of important characters in the setting serving each deity are used for the face cards.
+** Images of important characters in the setting serving each deity WILL BE used for the face cards in a future version.

 ## Rules
 - Each player at the table is playing against the dealer, not against each other.